ronnieholm/SPCalendarRecurrenceExpander/README.md

     Monthly (EveryQualifierOfKindOfDayEveryMthMonth (Third, WeekendDay, 2), NoExplicitEndRange)

 These syntax trees show two of about 50 recurrence patterns supported by SharePoint.
-Each of these patterns are fed to a compiler which executes the language, effectively returning recurrence instances.
-Recurrence exceptions, such as deleted or modified instances, are special types of events that replaces regular recurrence instances.
+Each of these patterns is fed to a compiler which executes the language, effectively returning recurrence instances.
+Recurrence exceptions, such as deleted or modified instances, are special types of events that replace regular recurrence instances.